robovm/robovm-docs/en/walkthroughs/ib-basics/ib-basics.md

 # Interface Builder Basics
 > NOTE: You will need to have a valid license key to use Interface Builder integration.
-You can [sign up for a 30-day free trial](https://account.robovm.com/#/login) to test this feature.
+You can [sign up for a 14-day free trial](https://account.robovm.com/#/login) to test this feature.

 This walkthrough takes you through the process of creating a simple user interface using [Interface Builder](https://developer.apple.com/xcode/interface-builder/) with RoboVM.

 Interface Builder is part of Xcode and allows you to create the user interfaces of your iOS apps via a WYSIWG editor.
-User interfaces are usually defined in so called storyboards.
-A single storyboard can contain multiple scenes, each corresponding to a specific screen of your application.
+User interfaces are usually defined in so called __storyboards__.
+A single storyboard can contain multiple __scenes__, each corresponding to a specific screen of your application.
+A scene is controlled by a __view controller__ which interacts with __views__ within the scene, such as buttons, labels or text fields.

-To accommodate different screen sizes, [auto-layout](https://developer.apple.com/library/ios/documentation/UserExperience/Conceptual/AutolayoutPG/Introduction/Introduction.html) can be used which lets you define the relationships between your UI elements, such as their size, relative spacing and so forth.
+To accommodate different screen sizes, __[auto-layout](https://developer.apple.com/library/ios/documentation/UserExperience/Conceptual/AutolayoutPG/Introduction/Introduction.html)__ can be used which lets you define the relationships between your UI elements, such as their size, relative spacing and so forth.

 At the end of the walkthrough you'll have an understanding of:

  * How to create storyboard-based RoboVM iOS App
- * How such a project is structured
+ * How the project is structured
+ * How the app is started
- * The basics of Xcode with regards to Interface Builder
+ * The basics of Xcode and the integrated Interface Builder
  * The basics of auto-layouts
  * How to wire up storyboards with Java code via actions and outlets

-The end result will look something like this:
+We will transform the boring template from this:

 ![images/end-result.png](images/end-result.png)

+To this:

+Our app will allow a user to enter her name and click on the `Greet Me!` button to see a nice personalized greeting.

 Before you continue with this walkthrough, we recommend going through the [Getting Started Guide](/getting-started/introduction.md) which shows you how to properly setup your development environment of choice.

 ## Creating the Project
 The RoboVM plugins for Intellij IDEA and Eclipse both come with project templates that support Interface Builder.

-To create a project in Intellij IDEA, go to __File -> New -> Project...__.
-In the dialog, select _RoboVM_ from the left hand list, then select _RoboVM IOS Single View App_ and click _Next_.
+### Intellij IDEA
 ![images/idea-project-creation.png](images/idea-project-creation.png)

+1. Go to __ File -> New -> Project...___
+2. In the dialog, select _RoboVM_ from the left hand list
+3. Select _RoboVM iOS Single View App_ and click _Next_
-Next, fill out the basic information about your application and click _Next_.
-Finally, specify the name of your project and the location it should be saved to, then click _Finish_.
+4. Fill out the basic information about your app and click _Next_
+5. Specify the name of your project and its location, click _Finish_

 The RoboVM Plugin will then create your project with support for Interface Builder.

-To create a project in Eclipse, go to __File -> New -> RoboVM iOS Project__.
+### Eclipse
 ![images/eclipse-project-creation.png](images/eclipse-project-creation.png)
+1. Go to __File -> New -> RoboVM iOS Project__

-In the dialog, specify your project and iOS App Settings.
-Make sure to select the _RoboVM iOS Single View App_ template from the template selection.
-Finally, click _Finish_.
+2. In the dialog, specify your project's name
+3. Select _RoboVM iOS Single View App_ template selection.
+4. Fill out the basic information about your app and click _Finish_.

 The RoboVM Plugin will then create your project with support for Interface Builder.

 ## Project Structure
-The project structure of a storyboard-based project is similar to the structure of a code-only project, as described in the [Getting Started Guide](/getting-started/structure.md).
-The biggest changes are:
+The project structure of a storyboard-based project is similar to the structure of a code-only project, described in the [Getting Started Guide](/getting-started/structure.md).

+The differences include:

-1. In the `Info.plist.xml` file, a new key called `UIMainStoryboardFile` was added, with a value of `Main`.
-This is the name of the storyboard file that will get loaded automatically when app is started.
+1. The `Info.plist.xml` file contains a key named `UIMainStoryboardFile` specifying the name of the storyboard file that will get loaded on startup
-2. [App icons](https://developer.apple.com/library/ios/documentation/UserExperience/Conceptual/MobileHIG/AppIcons.html) as well as [launch images](https://developer.apple.com/library/ios/documentation/UserExperience/Conceptual/MobileHIG/LaunchImages.html#//apple_ref/doc/uid/TP40006556-CH22-SW1) have been moved to `resources/Images.xcassets` so we can directly edit them in Xcode.
+2. [App icons](https://developer.apple.com/library/ios/documentation/UserExperience/Conceptual/MobileHIG/AppIcons.html) and [launch images](https://developer.apple.com/library/ios/documentation/UserExperience/Conceptual/MobileHIG/LaunchImages.html#//apple_ref/doc/uid/TP40006556-CH22-SW1) are located in `resources/Images.xcassets`
-3. A new folder called `resources/Base.lproj/` was added, containing any interface builder files, such as storyboards.
-There is already a file called `Main.storyboard` in there, which corresponds to the `UIMainStoryboardFile` that's specified in the `Info.plist.xml` file.
+3. Storyboard files and other Interface Builder artifacts are located in `resources/Base.lproj/`

+The project we created contains a storyboard file named `Main.storyboard`.
+It is referenced by the `Info.plist.xml` file under the `UIMainStoryboardFile` key with value `Main`.

 ## Code Structure & App Startup
-By specifying a `UIMainStoryboardFile` in the `Info.plist.xml` file, iOS will automatically load the storyboard on startup and display the scene from the storyboard that's defined as the storyboard entry point.
-All the UI views will be set up automatically, so neither the `UIApplicationDelegate` nor the `UIViewController` have to perform this task.
-This significantly simplies the code compared to creating UIs purely via code.
+The app consists of two classes: the main class and a view controller class.
+By using Interface Builder, both classes are significantly more simple compared to the code-only project from the getting started guide.

-The main class looks like this:
+### The Main class
+Open the `Main.java` class:

 ```java
 package com.mycompany.myapp;